-Mercer Law School offers merit scholarships each year to applicants whose academic records, LSAT scores, and personal achievements demonstrate the potential for outstanding performance in the study of law.
+Mercer Law School offers merit scholarships each year to applicants whose academic records, LSAT or GRE scores, and personal achievements demonstrate the potential for outstanding performance in the study of law.
 Submitting the admissions application early is crucial as the priority deadline for scholarship consideration is January 15.
 Every accepted student is automatically considered for a merit scholarship except for the George W. Woodruff Scholarship.

 The George W. Woodruff Scholarship requires a separate application that may be found on Mercer Law's website.
+The deadline to apply is December 15.
 Once a scholarship is awarded to a student, the student must remain in good academic standing to continue receiving the scholarship.
 Good academic standing is defined as maintaining a 78 cumulative average or above at the end of each academic year.